nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Program run through

-This SEPlanner allows the user to search for mapping through our platform.
+This SEPlanner allows the user to search for pre-approved module mappings through our platform.
 To do so, users can follow the following steps:
   1. Add partner universities the user is interested in.
   2. Add potential NUS modules that the user wants to add.
   3. Search for potential mapping for a particular selected university.